 We believe that public schools are the foundation of the American dream and the core of America’s strength.
-Public schools must take all children and provide them with an education, regardless of their race or their parents’ income or where they live.
+Public schools take all children who enter their school doors and provide them with an education, regardless of their race or their parents’ income or where they live.
 With adequate resources and excellent teachers, public schools are the best places to promote student growth and academic achievement.
-They can offer a robust curriculum that can help each child realize his or her full potential.
-They also bring communities together and are often the only place where different kinds of people come together with a shared purpose.
+They can offer a robust curriculum that can help each child realize their full potential.
+Our public schools also bring communities together and are often the only place where different kinds of people come together with a shared purpose.

 An inclusive, fair, innovative and accountable public education system that nurtures and prepares each child for success in school and life.